 - Plug the computer back into the mains supply and try to start it up.

-If it starts up without the graphics card, it’s time to replace it.
+If it starts without the graphics card, it’s time to replace it.
 If your computer still doesn’t want to power up, you will have to do some further diagnosing.
-It will be from damaged components like the power supply, CPU or motherboard.
+It will be from damaged components like the power supply, CPU, or motherboard.

-Things to try when your graphics card is overheating
+Things to try when your card is overheating

-Check to see if your fans are able to spin freely.
-Sometimes a cable inside your case can find its way to the GPU fan jamming it in place.
+Check to see if your fans can spin freely.
+Sometimes, a cable inside your case can find its way to the GPU fan, jamming it in place.

 Power off your computer.
-Use your finger to flick the fan in order to produce a few revolutions on its own.
-If the fan stops immediately after you spin it, the fan needs replacing.
+Use your finger to flick the fan to produce a few revolutions.
+If the fan stops immediately after you spin it, it needs replacing.

-It’s also important that your heatsink and fan area is clean.
-To clean it, remove the card and give it a blow with some compressed air in a can.
+It’s also important that your heatsink and fan area are clean.
+Remove the card and blow it with compressed air in a can to clean it.

-Wear something over your nose and mouth so you don’t inhale any dust blown off the card.
-And safety glasses won’t do you any harm either.
+Wear something over your nose and mouth so you don’t inhale dust blown off the card.
+And safety glasses won’t do you any harm, either.

 Be careful not to touch the copper contacts on the edge of the card where it plugs into the motherboard.